-The JS faculty has been working very hard to keep Jewish Studies constantly developing.
+The JS faculty has been working hard to keep Jewish Studies constantly developing.

 We're getting better all the time!

-John Younger, Professor and Director for Jewish Studies
+John Younger, Professor in Classics and Director of Jewish Studies

 firstname.lastname@example.org - Email me with your thoughts and suggestions!